 Leaving the Ghorepani-Poonhill trail behind, we move ahead to the small village of Chhomrung and join the standard Annapurna Base Camp trekking route.
 Passing by small Gurung settlements and Machhapuchre Base Camp, we finally reach Annapurna Base Camp in the glacial basin of Annapurna Sanctuary, the last destination of our 22 Days Annapurna Circuit with Base Camp Trek.
 After spending the night at the base of the Annapurna massif, we hike back to Matque via Bamboo and drive to Pokhara.

-Let us take you through the virtual tour of the major highlights of the Annapurna Circuit with Base Camp Trek – 22 Days for a clear idea of what you're signing up for.
+Let us take you through the virtual tour of the major highlights of the Annapurna Circuit with Annapurna Base Camp 22 Days for a clear idea of what you're signing up for.
 This strenuous trekking trip is full of challenges, but the following details definitely make it worthwhile.

 Best Features of the Annapurna Circuit with Base Camp Trek